Creativity : Inside the Process, Part 2

 The Process as Mirror – Creativity and Life

-Embracing Life’s Process
+Embracing the Process of Life

 Reflection